artur-ciocanu/launch.en/help/extension-dev/backwards-compatibility.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../launch-term-updates.md) for a consolidated reference of the terminology changes.

-Updates to a tag extension in Adobe Experience Platform Data Collection must be backward compatible with previous versions of the extension.
+Updates to a tag extension in Adobe Experience Platform must be backward compatible with previous versions of the extension.
 This means that:

 * Any modifications to the primary components of the extensions must be compatible with previous versions.
 This includes extension configuration, event types, condition types, action types, data element types, and shared modules.
 * Components that a user has created with the older extension version must be able to pass validation against the schemas provided by the newer version.
-* An Adobe Experience Platform Data Collection user should be able to install an updated version of your extension and have everything they've done continue to function exactly as is until they make deliberate changes.
+* An Adobe Experience Platform user should be able to install an updated version of your extension and have everything they've done continue to function exactly as is until they make deliberate changes.

 ## Allowed changes